Together in Christ: 'His, Both Body and Spirit!' — Malachi 2:15

 Key Thought

 Malachi uses the language of entering into a covenant as he talks about marriage.
 When we marry, we enter into a covenant with the person we marry and with God.
 [1] Our ultimate loyalty is to God and honoring God in how we treat our spouse.
 [2] God makes us one as husband and wife.
-Each of us belongs to each other, and we belong to God: "in body and spirit you are his," Malachi reminds us.
-For godliness to come from this union, each person in this covenant commits to living to show love and give honor to the other.
+Each of us belongs to the other, and we each belong to God: " In body and spirit, you are his," Malachi reminds us.
+For godliness to come from our union, each person in this covenant commits to living to show love and give honor to the other.

-1. Each of belongs to God, both body and spirit.
-He is the one who made us one, and our desire must be to please Him.
+1. Each belongs to God, both in body and spirit.
+He is the one Who made us one in marriage, and our desire must be to please Him.
 How we treat each other is part of the worship we offer to Him.
 [4]

 2. We must guard our hearts.
-We must guard our hearts in a sex-crazed and sexually-distorted and sexually-destructive world.
+We must guard our hearts in a sex-crazed, sexually distorted, and sexually destructive world.
 Not all sin is the same, and sexual sin can leave a destructive "residue" of memories that can be destructive to our relationships in marriage.
 [5]

 How vital are these principles that Malachi gives us?
 Notice how Malachi finishes his thoughts on this crucial covenant: